bj-chen/ORF_finder/README.md

 chromEnd - The ending position of the feature in the chromosome.

-The above three fields are seperated by tab.
+The above three fields are separated by tab.

 Usage: